 Staph Skin Infections

-The infection-affected area has swollen and reddened skin, such as staph infection in nose, face or other skin.
+The infection-affected area has swollen and reddened skin, such as staph infection in nose, face or other skin like in mouth or tongue.
 Afterwards, rashes or boils will develop.
 Peripheral skin infections can be treated easily with antibiotics.

 Staph Food Poisoning

 Staph can also be found in tainted food.
 Untimely signs of staph food poisoning include diarrhea, stomach cramps, vomiting, and nausea.
 In general, the condition does not necessitate medical treatment.